Crashlytics in React Native

 Disabling crash data collection

-Allowing users control over sharing crash information is essential.
-Furthermore, respecting user privacy preferences build trust and allows users to decide if they want to participate in crash reporting for improved app stability.
-Furthermore, use the following API to toggle this collection :
+Offering users the ability to own the crash information is the key for the safety.
+Besides, respecting the user privacy choices is the key that fosters trust and gives the user the chance to decide if they want to join the crash reporting for the app stability.
+Furthermore, use the following API to toggle this collection Configuration: crashlytics().setCrashlyticsCollectionEnabled(true) // or you can set it to false

 Crashlytics Testing